bodeolukolu/Qmatey/README.md

 ### Create custom database
 Provide fasta and map_taxids files.
 Qmatey will use NCBI BLAST tool, makeblastdb, and these files to create the custom database.
-Example files are provided with the Qmatey download (examples) folder)
+Example files are provided with the Qmatey download (examples) folder.

 ### Overview of workflow